hai-vr/combo-gesture-expressions-av3/expressions-editor.md

 If you want to edit those anyways, you need to add them through the *Property Explorer* window.

 Note: If you use *ComboGestureExpressions*, your animations do not need *Reset blendshapes*, as they are automatically generated.

+## Based blendshapes

+Some blendshapes will have a preview that is either completely gray, or barely changes anything.
+These blendshapes are likely changing meshes that are not currently visible.
+For instance, it could be teeth variations such as fangs, tongue variations, tears positions, etc.

+In order to generate more relevant previews, you need to make this blenshape generate a preview **based** on another blendshape.
+To do this:

+- In *Property Explorer*, open Other tools.
+- Click *Fix Tooth and oher hidden blendshapes*.
+- Click *Select* on all the blendshapes of the same category that have incorrect previews.
+- When done selecting, click *Assign* on the blendshape that you want be **based** on.
+For instance, to fix teeth blendshapes, click *Assign* on a blendshape that has an open mouth with teeth showing.
+- The selected blendshapes now have the word **Based** on them, indicating that the preview only reflects what that blendshape is doing based on something else.